-New resource at Lac des les
+Exploration drilling at the Lac des les mine of

 The new calculation, completed at the end of 2000, shows measured and indicated resources of 145.6 million tonnes grading 1.57 grams palladium, 0.17 gram platinum and 0.12 gram gold per tonne, with 0.06% copper and 0.05% nickel.
 A further 19.7 million tonnes, grading 1.69 grams palladium, 0.17 gram platinum and 0.1 gram gold, with 0.05% copper and 0.04% nickel, are classified as inferred.